dimkir/nightmare-lambda-tutorial/README.md

 In order to run this script you need AWS CLI installed and credentials configured.

 > Keep in mind that AWS permissions for initial creation of Lambda function should be relatively broad.
-> Because creation of lambda function requires usage of AWS IAM to create role and policy and later AWS Lambda to create function and configuration.
+> Because creation of lambda function requires permissions forAWS IAM to create role and policy and later permissions for AWS Lambda
+> to create function and configuration.
 > If you use managed policies I would recommend Administrator as PowerUser won't be enough.